 - name - (AKA "title") of a post (articles typically have titles)

-- changes - ideally marked up with
+- changes - specifically, notable content updates since original publishing, ideally marked up with

 - using - tool or application that was used to author / publish the post.

 Footer sections.
-Posts sometimes have footers with links, references etc. Here are few known footer sections with a real world indieweb example in the wild of each.
+Posts sometimes have footers with links, references etc. Here are few known footer sections with a real-world indieweb example in the wild of each.